 The ReNeu trial is a multi-center, open-label Phase 2b trial evaluating the efficacy, safety, and tolerability of mirdametinib in patients two years of age and older with an inoperable NF1-associated PN causing significant morbidity.
-The study will enroll approximately 100 patients in the United States.
-Patients receive mirdametinib at a dose of 2 mg/m2 twice daily (maximum dose of 4 mg twice daily, calculated based on body surface area) without regard to food.
+Patients receive mirdametinib at a dose of 2 mg/m2 twice daily (maximum dose of 4 mg twice daily) without regard to food.
 Mirdametinib is administered in a 3-week on, 1-week off dosing schedule.

-The primary endpoint is objective response rate, defined as ≥ 20% reduction in target tumor volume as measured by MRI and assessed by BICR.
+The primary endpoint of the ReNeu trial is objective response rate defined as ≥ 20% reduction in target tumor volume as measured by MRI and assessed by blinded independent central review.
 Secondary endpoints include safety and tolerability measures, duration of response, and changes from baseline in patient reported outcomes.
 More information about the ReNeu trial is available at www.clinicaltrials.gov under the identifier NCT03962543.